g0xA52A2A/puppet_cron/README.md

 ### hourly, daily, weekly and monthly classes

-These are similar to the crontab class but differ in that create_resources is taking the puppet file type for the `$jobs` and `$default` parameters.
-As such it should be passed the namevar and contents (rather than command) for `$jobs`.
+These are similar to the crontab class but differ in that it is taking the puppet file type for the `$jobs`.
-The `$defualts` parameter is set to have root own the file and ensure it is executable.
+To provide a consistant interface you simply need to specify the name of the job and the command to execute.
+This will likely be the same as jobs passed to the crontab class.
+See examples below.

+Note: Creating jobs via parameters for these classes requires `parser = future`.

 These classes also support pulling files from the files directory of the module itself on the puppet master.
 For example placing a file in `files/hourly` would